functionland/Web-Identity-Providers/README.md

 ## Run

+Change the deep link address 'expo://...' to your actual app address so that user can return to your application after login.

 If you just need a quick demo you can open index.html and you see how it looks and works(partially).

 Run the below code to just run it locally: